AnushaAshokReddy/trial.github.io/index.md

     }
 ```

+# The <a id="LearningApi_Concept">LearningApi Concept</a>

+LearningAPI already has interfaces pre declared which we can easily access, understand and use in our project.

+  In order use LearningApi, we should install **_Nuget packages_** and **_LearningApi_** into our project.

+  Basically a NuGet package is a single ZIP file with the *.nupkg* extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.

+  Initially open the class ‘.cs’ and implement the IAlgorithm in the code which is taken from Learning Api NuGet package.
+IAlgorithm is in the library and it has a separate structure which we have to use in the project.

+  A NuGet package is a single ZIP file with the .nupkg extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.
+The NuGet package 'LearningApi' enables the end users to use all the predefined interfaces facilitating the defined functionalities and make it easier for the end user to achieve the goal of creating a solution.

+More information can be found on [Click here for more information on NuGet packages..](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019)

+To find out more details, click on [Information..](https://docs.microsoft.com/en-us/nuget/what-is-nuget)

+**IAlgorithm** - The structure of _IAlgorithm_ has 2 phases:

+1. _**IResult**_ – IResult is used to set and get the final result of the algorithm and store it.
+We use IResult for the PREDICT phase - This is the final phase where we get the perfect output for the input provided by the user on the basis of the algorithm we give.In this prediction logic should be written as shown in  screenshot 6.

+2. _**IScore**_ – Iscore is used to set and get the values of the variables used in the project.
+We use IScore for RUN and TRAIN methods.

+**RUN** – This is the evaluation part where the random data will be given to our system to test whether the correct output is being displayed after the training session.
+Here, we call TRAIN method internally.

+**TRAIN** – Here we will train the system with our specific set of data I.e input and the output as in how to function.
+Algorithm of the function is written in Train method.

+  **Inputs** to the TRAIN i.e to the algorithm is the set of data with expected outputs for few number of inputs, we train the system and then expect the predicted value to be accurate when other input is given.

+  **Output** is the predicted value from PREDICT method which gives the accuracy of the True or False statements.

-The module receives an input TIN and context information.
+**The Pipeline module** receives an input TIN and context information.
 Usually TIN is set of data, which results as output of th eprevious module.
 Typically, first module in the pipeline is responsibe to provide learning data and last module in the pipeline is usually algorithm.

-Following example illustrates how setup the learning pipeline:
+Following example illustrates how to setup the learning pipeline:

 ```markdown
 public void SimpleSequenceTest()